SolPlanet Inverter Review

 That’s a pretty dodgy story, but to be fair, the fact that Zeversolar bailed is no real reflection on AISWEI.
 AISWEI just manufactured the inverter.

 After a decade of making inverters for other companies, and the same year that Zeversolar pulled up stumps, AISWEI started making inverters for themselves.
 When deciding what to name their new inverter, It seems they choose to do the opposite of Zeversolar and didn’t spend a penny on marketing.
-With no budget, it was left to some Chinese engineering wizz kid to come up with the brand name for the western world.
-They came up with the very trendy name, SolPlanet.
-That may or may not be a true story.
+SolPlant.
+Seriously?

 Will SolPlanet be around to honour inevitable warranties?
 I have no idea.
-But SolPlanet don’t have much skin in the game here.
+But SolPlanet doesn’t have much skin in the game here.
 If they pull off making their mark in the competitive Aussie market, your warranty will be fine.
-If they don’t get traction in Australia, they’ll probably pull out of Australia like Zeversolar did, and you’ll probably be screwed.
-There’s no extra money in selling cheap Chinese inverters.
+If they don’t get traction in Australia, they’ll probably pull out of Australia like Zeversolar did, and you’ll be screwed.

 SolPlanet Inverter Build

-Ok, now it’s time to get into the real stuff.
+Ok, now it’s time to get into the fun stuff.
 We’ll start with the inverter build.

 It looks ok to me.
 It’s a heavy inverter with a big heat sink.
 Which looks like it would help with cooling, but we’ll see how that turns out later.
-It doesn’t have a screen – which is common these days.
-Despite being the near normal though, I don’t like the lack of a screen.
+It doesn’t have a screen – which is common, but disappointing.
 Some homeowners have better things to do than making sure their inverter is constantly connected to the internet.
 A screen is a useful backup and a simple diagnostic tool.
 Sungrow is a quality Chinese inverter with a screen.
 And I like Sungrow.
 But I digress.

 SolPlanet has an In-Built DC Isolator